API

 — MethodDocStringExtensions.TypedMethodSignatures()

-if the required back-end is not available.
+and is called if the required backend is not available. ```

 OptimalControlProblems.space_shuttle